The recognized leaders in

 Wrongful death occurs when a person is killed or dies as a result of the misconduct of another person, including murder.
-As wrongful death is a cause of action filed in civil courts it i separate from any criminal proceedings that may be happening as a result of the death.
+As wrongful death is a cause of action filed in civil courts it is separate from any criminal proceedings that may be happening as a result of the death.
 Thus, a wrongful death cause of action may be filed even if the wrongdoer is not being prosecuted by the state on criminal charges, or if the wrongdoer was acquitted of all charges.
 The reason for this is the standard of proof.
-In criminal courts the stat must prove beyond and to the exclusion of a reasonable doubt that the wrongdoer caused the death of the victim, which is a pretty high standard to prove.
+In criminal courts the state must prove beyond and to the exclusion of any reasonable doubt that the wrongdoer caused the death of the victim, which is a pretty high standard to prove.
 In civil courts, the standard is lower and it’s “preponderance of evidence” standard.
 Thus, in civil courts more than 50% of the evidence has to prove that the wrongdoer caused the death of a victim.

 There are many different examples of wrongful death cases.
 Some of the most common ones are automobile accidents, motorcycle accidents, pedestrian accidents, medical malpractice, toxic torts, or an intentional killing such as murder.

 Who Can File a Wrongful Death Claim?

 As in wrongful death cases the victim is deceased, the question is often asked: “Who can file a wrongful death case?”